 There is a nearby mountain range as well which also goes by the name of the Shanta Ridge.
 This place is situated at an altitude of around 2,800 meters and apparently, the views from up above are simply magnificent to behold in one’s memory.
 What makes visiting this place really interesting is that while it was being made, no mortar was essentially used to join the stones of these temples.

 Suri Kund.
 The Suri Kund is basically a small pond which is located on the Shank Pal ridge.
-This place is located at a distance of 2km from the Shank Pal Nag temple itself.
-Furthermore, it needs to be seen that for any regular person it would be taking at least a 7-hour long trek to reach this destination.
+This place is located at a distance of 2 km from the Shank Pal Nag temple itself.
+Furthermore, it needs to be seen that for any regular person it would take at least a 7-hour long trek to reach this destination.

 Go Rock Climbing in WAC.
 Situated among high conifers, the rocky regions of the Sanasar are quite famous for rock climbing and trekking activities.
 And if you consider someone who likes adventures then you must try this activity at WAC.

 Go Shopping.
-If you visit Sanasar then there is a possibility that you may not find too many options here for shopping.
-However, for a great shopping experience, one may head to the nearby towns of Jammu and Patnitop where you will be coming across a lot of options such as wooden carvings, shawls, sweets, and many other things.
+If you visit Sanasar, then there is a possibility that you may not find too many options here for shopping.
+However, for a great shopping experience, one may head to the nearby towns of Jammu and Patnitop where you will come across a lot of options such as wooden carvings, shawls, sweets, and many other things.

 Hemis Festival.
 It is known that the Hemis Gompa is one of the largest as well as the richest monastery in Kashmir.
 On this festival, there is a state holiday and is celebrated to commemorate the birth anniversary of the founder of Tibetan Buddhism, Shri Padmasambhava.

 Baisakhi.
-This festival is particularly celebrated not just in Jammu but all across the country.
-This day is observed as the onset of New Year by the Sikhs in India.
-And it also marks the beginning of the harvesting season in India.
+This festival is particularly celebrated not just in Jammu but all across the country as well.
+This day is observed as the onset of the New Year by the Sikhs in India.
+And it also marks the beginning of the harvesting season in the country.
 In Kashmir, Baisakhi is celebrated with a great level of enthusiasm among the people.
 Read More

 Tulip Festival.
 There are hundreds of Tulip gardens in the Kashmir region.
 During the spring season, the state flourishes with a wide variety of Tulips.
 And it can be said that the sight of these tulips is one to behold and is simply breathtaking.
 This festival takes place at the Indira Gandhi Memorial Tulip Garden in Srinagar, Kashmir.